manzalam-gcp/gdc-sandbox-customer/README.md

         *   `./sandbox.sh tunnel`: Starts a Google Cloud IAP tunnel, allowing you to connect to the remote instance via RDP on a local port.
         *   `./sandbox.sh ssh`: Uses `sshuttle` and IAP to create a secure VPN-like connection to the sandbox's internal network, allowing direct access to services.
         *   `./sandbox.sh env`: Copies your local `.env` file to the project directory on the remote sandbox.
+        *   `./sandbox.sh org-onboard`: Copies your local `projects_config.yaml` file to the project directory on the remote sandbox.
         *   `./sandbox.sh up <local_path>`: Recursively copies a local directory to the workspace on the remote sandbox.
         *   `./sandbox.sh cp <remote_path>`: Copies a file from the remote sandbox to your local machine.